laauuugc/matchaRating/README.md

 ## 🤝 Contributing

-This is a demonstration project, but suggestions and improvements are welcome:
+This is a personal project, but suggestions and improvements are welcome:

 1. Fork the repository
 2. Create a feature branch